lidofinance/docs/docs/contracts/lido.md

 ### decimals()

 Returns the number of decimals for getting user representation of a token amount.
+Returns `18` for Lido

 ```sol
 function decimals() returns (uint8)